Actor Vijay Deverakonda grilled by ED in money laundering case | Entertainment

 Actor Vijay Deverakonda on Wednesday appeared before the Enforcement Directorate (ED) here in connection with a money laundering case, official sources said.

-The 'Liger' actor was questioned in relation to the money laundering case, they said.
+The 'Liger' actor was questioned regarding the money laundering case, they said.

+After coming out of the ED office, Deverakonda told reporters that the agency sought some clarifications from him.

+''I was inside for 12 hours.
+They (ED) sought some clarifications.
+They were doing their job,'' he said adding ''there are no allegations…some clarifications that's it''.

-The Hyderabad-born actor debuted with the 2011 Telugu film 'Nuvvila' and shot to nationwide fame with the 2017 blockbuster 'Arjun Reddy'.
+Deverakonda , the Hyderabad-born actor, debuted with the 2011 Telugu film 'Nuvvila' and shot to nationwide fame with the 2017 blockbuster 'Arjun Reddy'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)